rust-embedded-community/usb-device/README.md

 Hardware driver crates
 ----------------------

-* [stm32-usbd](https://github.com/stm32-rs/stm32-usbd) - device-driver implementation for multiple STM32 microcontroller families.
-  Examples can be found in each individual HAL crate that implements the USB peripheral.
+* [atsam4](https://github.com/atsam-rs/atsam4-hal) - device-driver implementation for atsam4e & atsam4s microcontrollers (UDP).
+Examples can be found [here](https://github.com/atsam-rs/sam_xplained).
+While not expressly supported with this crate, atsam3s and atsam55g could also be supported with a similar code-base.

 * [atsamd](https://github.com/atsamd-rs/atsamd) - device-driver implementation for samd21 & samd51 microcontrollers.
 An example for the
   itsybitsy_m4 board from Adafruit can be found [here](https://github.com/atsamd-rs/atsamd/blob/master/boards/itsybitsy_m4/examples/usb_serial.rs).